 You can decorate the bag fabric the way you want it.
 I have appliqued another fabric piece on the front side of the bag.

-Fold the edges of the strap piece 1/4 inch to the inside.
+You have your strap pieces, cut and ready – Two, 24 inch by 3 inch fabric pieces.
+Fold the edges of each strap piece 1/4 inch to the inside.

 Fold by the middle; Press in place with iron.